 This is the ‘’Don’t Panic’’ version of Notator for Macintosh.
 (AKA the Great-Grand Father version of Logic Pro)

-Emagic was planing another version for the common Pc but never produced, there was Steinberg’s Pro24 and later Cubase that ruled.
+Emagic was planing another version for the common Pc but never produced, there was Steinberg’s Pro24 and later Cubase that ruled in the Windows environment.

 Not to forget that the commercial digital audio started with Sound Tools that evolved in Sound Designer II and the .sdII files that set the foundation for the .aiff and .wav files.